ingvardsen/spc-edu-2024/README.md

 # spc-edu-2024

-Simple JS games and animations
+Simple Javascript games and animations

+Serves as educational purpose.